Danny Trejo: Literature

 Trejo is mentioned in Charlie Higson's novel, The Fear.

 Trejo was a contributor to the book Prison Ramen: Recipes and Stories from Behind Bars.
 He's also mentioned in Edward Bunker's prison autobiography Education of a Felon (titled Mr. Blue in England), calling him the Rona Barrett of San Quentin because Danny knew all the gossip.

 In 2020, he published a cookbook titled Trejo's Tacos: Recipes and Stories from L.A., sharing recipes and stories from his life.

 In 2021, Trejo published his memoir Trejo: My Life of Crime, Redemption, and Hollywood, co-written with his longtime friend Donal Logue.
 The book debuted at number four on The New York Times nonfiction best-seller list for the week ending July 10, 2021.

 Restaurants

 Over the years, Trejo has opened a series of successful Los Angeles restaurants.
 In January 2016, these included a taco restaurant on La Brea Avenue in Los Angeles; his own brands of beer, coffee, and various merchandise; with ice cream sandwiches under development.
 His first was Trejo's Tacos, followed by Trejo's Cantina and Trejo's Coffee and Donuts.
 Trejo's Donuts is located on the northeast corner of Santa Monica Blvd and Highland Avenue.
 As of 2020, he is the owner of eight restaurants.

-As of 2024, Trejo's Tacos has expanded to Detroit, Michigan and London's Notting Hill.

 In 2017, the rainbow cauliflower tacos made the Los Angeles Times's list of 10 most favorite recipes of 2017.
 The restaurants are overseen by executive chef Mason Royal.
 As of 2018, their most recent venture would be an expansion of a donut food truck in Las Vegas, Nevada.